Spotted Knapweed

 • Ensure soil and gravel are uncontaminated before transport.

-• Check wildflower mixes to ensure that they do not contain Spotted Knapweed.
+• Check wildflower mixes to ensure that they do not contain spotted knapweed.

 • Minimize soil disturbances (e.g. use grazing plants that prevent soil exposure from overgrazing), and use seed misses with dense, early colonization (e.g. alfalfa or barely) to revegetate exposed soil and resist invasion.